AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/bestiary/dragon/aspect-of-bahamut-ftd.md

       \ his game statistics (other than his size).
 This transformation ends if the\
       \ aspect is reduced to 0 hit points or if he uses a bonus action to end it."
     "name": "Change Shape"
+"legendary_description": "Legendary Action Uses: 3.
+Immediately after another creature's\
+  \ turn, the aspect of bahamut can expend a use to take one of the following actions.\
+  \ The aspect of bahamut regains all expended uses at the start of each of its turns."
 "legendary_actions":
   - "desc": "The aspect makes one Claw or Tail attack."
     "name": "Attack"